Fallon Henley: Fatal Influence (2024–present)

-On April 30, at Night 2 of Spring Breakin', Henley turned heel by attacking Hail following Hail's victory over Jayne, frustrated over the lack of respect from her peers along with her career going nowhere after not being called up to the main roster.
-She emphasized focusing on herself with a goal to win the NXT Women's North American Championship, during her rise to Battleground she would start looking and dressing more attractively, talking down and tormenting the younger inexperienced talent she swore to help, and cheat in her matches, something she once was adamantly against previously.
+On April 30, at Night 2 of Spring Breakin', Henley turned heel for the first time in her career by attacking Hail following Hail's victory over Jayne.
 At NXT Battleground, she participated in a six-women ladder match for the newly created NXT Women's North American Championship but failed to win the title at the event.
-Her frustrations would increase when the winner and new NXT Women's North American Champion, Kelani Jordan, chose to give Sol Ruca, the first title match at Heatwave despite both women's past friendship, Jacy Jayne would return to TV to play on Henley's frustrations, with the promise of helping her win the coveted NXT Women's North American Championship, if she were to join her and fellow associate Jazmyn Nyx.
+Henley’s frustrations would increase when the winner and new NXT Women's North American Champion, Kelani Jordan, chose to give Sol Ruca, the first title match at Heatwave despite both women's past friendship.
+Jacy Jayne would return to TV to play on Henley's frustrations, with the promise of helping her win the coveted NXT Women's North American Championship, if she were to join her and fellow associate Jazmyn Nyx.
 On the July 9 episode of NXT, Henley, who took issue with wrestlers with no independent wrestling background getting more opportunities in NXT, formed an alliance with Jacy Jayne.
 A vignette centered around their dream to become wrestlers revealed that Henley and Jayne had known each other prior to WWE, with both accepting NIL recruit Nyx as a third member who didn't fall in line with the other new Performance Center athlete recruits.
 The group would eventually go by the name Fatal Influence.
 The trio teamed up for the first time at Night 1 of NXT: The Great American Bash on July 30, where they defeated Karmen Petrovic, Lola Vice, and Sol Ruca in a six-woman tag team match.